 From afar, Earth is a marble of blue, green and brown shrouded by an ever-changing, wispy cocoon of white.
 Zooming in, this placid jewel turns more rugged as mountains, rivers and roads come into view.
 At night, bright webs of light electrify the darkened land.

-I can’t recall the number of the hours that my sister, Poppy, and I would spend studying the model of Earth we created with the shared magic of our Creation Books.
-The model allowed us to observe, in real time, all the happenings on the planet.
+I can’t recall the number of hours that my sister, Poppy, and I would spend studying the model of Earth we created with the shared magic of our Creation Books.
+The model allowed us to observe the happenings on the planet—past or present.
+(It also had a future mode, though Poppy was the only one brave enough to explore the endless possibilities that untamed time had to offer.)

 How busy and noisy the encapsulated scene would become as the sidewalk came into view.
 All of a sudden the peacefully sleeping world would spring to life—a cacophonous monster of bustling energy.